fuzzywalrus/grunt-starter-boilerplate/README.md

  To stop your project, hit command-period  (OS X) on your terminal window.
 Anytime you hit save on a Scss file or JS file, grunt will recompile your changes.

+## Looking for gulp?

+I've created a boilerplate for gulp as well!
+(Check it out here!)[https://github.com/fuzzywalrus/Gulp-Sass-JS-BrowserSync-Boilerplate]

 ## Compass For The People!

 Want compass support?
 Go to the package.json, add: